 Instructions

-1. In a large mixing bowl, add water and stir in yeast.
-Allow yeast to bloom for 5 minutes.
-The yeast mixture should be foamy and bubbly. yeast blooming in a bowl
+- Add water to a large mixing bowl and stir in yeast.
+Allow the yeast to bloom for 5 minutes.
+The yeast mixture should be foamy and bubbly.

-2. In a separate bowl, combine flour and salt.
+- In a separate bowl, combine flour and salt.
 Stir to blend.
-Add flour mixture (minus 1/2 cup) to the yeast mixture.
+Add the flour mixture (minus 1/2 cup) to the yeast mixture.
 Stir with a wooden spoon to incorporate.
-The dough consistency desired should be sticky but stretch when pulled.
-If the dough is too wet, add flour reserving flour, a couple tablespoons at a time.
-If the dough is at too dry, add water, 1 tablespoon at a time.
+The desired dough consistency should be sticky but stretch when pulled.
+If the dough is too wet, add the reserved flour, a couple of tablespoons at a time.
+If the dough is too dry, add water, 1 tablespoon at a time.
 (Image of finished dough below.)

-3. Scrape dough off the sides of the bowl.
+- Scrape dough off the sides of the bowl.
 Grease the underside of a large plastic wrap.
 Cover the bowl with wrap and cut several slits for circulation.
 Place in a warm area and allow to proof or rise for at least 2 and up to 5 hours.
 The dough should at least double in size and be sticky and elastic.
-At this point, it could continue with the recipe and bake, or refrigerate in an airtight container for up to 2 weeks.
+At this point, it could continue with the recipe and bake or refrigerate in an airtight container for up to 2 days.
 (Image of proofed dough below.)

-4. To bake right away, prep oven.
-Place a broiler pan on the bottom a rack of the oven.
-If using a baking stone, place it on rack positioned in the middle of the oven.
-Preheat oven to 450° F. Preheat stone at that temperature for at least 20 minutes prior to baking.
+- To bake right away, prep the oven.
+Place a broiler pan on the bottom rack of the oven.
+If using a baking stone, place it on a rack positioned in the middle of the oven.
+Preheat the oven to 450° F. Preheat the stone at that temperature for at least 20 minutes prior to baking.
 If using a baking sheet, place it (inverted) on the middle rack 10 minutes prior to baking.

-6. After resting, dust the surface with flour and make 3 to 4 large horizontal slashes on top.
+- After resting, dust the surface with flour and make 3 to 4 large horizontal slashes on top.
 Picking up the entire inverted baking sheet, slide parchment paper and dough onto the baking stone or a baking sheet.
-Pour 1 cup of hot water into the broiler pan and immediately close the oven door.
+Pour 1 cup of hot water into the broiler pan and close the oven door immediately.
 Bake until bread is crusty and well browned, about 26-30 minutes.
 Cool completely on a wire rack.

 Notes

-• If you make the dough ahead, allow it to rest at room temp for 1 1/2 hours for the second rise.
+- If you make the dough ahead, allow it to rest at room temperature for 1 1/2 hours for the second rise.

 Disclosure: This site contains paid advertising and affiliate links.
 In Good Flavor is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.